 In the case of the "People Alive Over 85" page, somebody is definitely monitoring and updating the listings.
 Most individuals are deleted from the page soon after they pass away and new people turning 85 are occasionally added.
 One has to wonder, therefore, why so many outdated listings – especially those of internationally acclaimed personalities such as Joan Fontaine and Maureen O'Hara – are kept on.
 The heading of the "People Alive Over 85" page reads, "Yes, despite some skeptical emails received, all of the following people really are alive...yes, really."
 And yet, a quick Google search shows they're really not.

 The "Instructions" page of the "Dead or Alive?" website contains the following blurb: "Keep in mind that in the last four years only one mistake has been discovered in the status of an individual listed on the site.
 That's the single most important and accurate piece of information included and the site is proud of that record.
 In the case referred to, the individual had died in obscurity and the news had not been widely disseminated."

-The veracity of the above statement seems rather meaningless, I feel, considering that not just one, but at least nineteen of the listings on the site are wrong.
-As a webmaster myself, God knows I've experienced my share of mistakes, but I make a point to update my site as soon as I become aware of them.
+The veracity of the above statement seems rather meaningless, I feel, considering that not just one, but at least twenty-five of the listings on the site are wrong.
+As a webmaster myself, I've certainly experienced my share of mistakes, but I make a point to update my site as soon as I become aware of them.